 By opting to seal old black mastic, property owners can avoid the risk associated with removing black mastic and still effectively prepare their flooring for new coverings.
 Once the black mastic is sealed, the floor can be coated with epoxy, painted, or adorned with any other flooring material like hardwood, tile, or carpeting.

+Still, confused about how to cover or seal black glue?
+Let us help.
 The three most common non-toxic ways to seal mastic without removing is to use a cement overlay material such as Ardex, a coating-like sealer such as Fiberlock, or a sealer/primer such as PerfectPrimer or PerfectPaint.

-PerfectPrimer is a simple roll-on application that can be used by Do-It-Yourselfers or professionals to seal and prime the floor so it can coated with paint or epoxy.
+PerfectPrimer is a simple roll-on application that can be used by Do-It-Yourselfers and professionals to seal and prime the floor so it can coated with paint or epoxy.
 PerfectPaint is an all-in-one coating that seals, primes and paints the floor.
-They are both popular choices because they were specifically developed to seal black mastic and its harmful contaminants.
+They are popular choices because they were specifically developed to seal black mastic and its harmful contaminants.

 PerfectPrimer Products developed PerfectPrimer in order to seal asbestos black mastic.
 It can be used to coat any black mastic adhesive.
 Since it seals and primes the surface at the same time, there is no need to remove cutback glue or materials like black mastic.
 The result is a mess-free job that is safer and less challenging than removing the black mastic.

 PerfectPrimer is a non-toxic sealer.
-While stubborn black mastic removal may require the use of chemical solvents, that is not the case with sealing it.
+While black mastic removal may require the use of harsh chemical solvents, that is not the case with sealing it.
 PerfectPrimer contains no toxic ingredients or unpleasant odors, and it can be easily cleaned up with water.
 Homeowners and contractors can use this product to safely seal black mastic.
 This also serves as a primer.
 Once dried, they can apply their preferred finish or cover the floor with new flooring material.

 Many contractors have made PerfectPrimer their go-to choice for dealing with black mastics.
 This product can be used in residential and commercial settings to safely cover asbestos black mastic.
 In addition, PerfectPrimer makes short work of any black mastic situation.
 Contractors can seal the black mastic, and move on with their project quickly.